zeek/package-manager/doc/package.rst

 How-To: Create a Package
 ========================

+A Zeek package may contain Zeek scripts, Zeek plugins, or BroControl plugins.
+Any
-A Bro package may contain Bro scripts, Bro plugins, or BroControl plugins.
-Any number or combination of those components may be included within a single package.
+number or combination of those components may be included within a single package.